Any links on this page that lead to products on Amazon are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.

 - Ensure the unit is on a flat, non-metal surface with four inches of space around the cooktop for ventilation.

 - Plug the unit into the wall outlet.

 - Place the cookware and ingredients in the center of the cooking zone.
 Make sure you have everything you need as the food cooks quickly.

 - Press the on/off button, and the default setting of 5 in the Power mode appears.

 - If necessary, adjust the setting.
 If you want to switch to the temperature mode, press that button and change the setting using the + and - buttons.

 - After you are finished cooking your food, turn the cooktop off.
 The fan will run for a minute or so.
 Once the fan stops running, unplug the unit.

 The Duxtop 9600LS Single Burner Induction Cooktop is a step up from the Duxtop 9100MC.
-It has additional power and temperature levels, a child lock, and one-touch boil and simmer.
-Here is a quick comparison table of the two models.
+It has additional power and temperature levels, a child lock, and a one-touch boil and simmer.
+The 9600LS has touch buttons instead of push buttons found on the 9100MC.